Play PSP Games on PC using PPSSPP Emulator

-If MSVCP100.DLL is not found and error occured, you can simply download the file here
+If MSVCP100.DLL is not found an error occurred, you can simply download the file here

 After downloading the file, go to the Downloads folder and extract it.
-Then copy the file and paste it on the folder where your ppspp application is.
+Then copy the file and paste it into the folder where your PPSSPP application is.
 Copy it again and this time go to C:\Windows\System32 and paste it to that directory.
-Then restart the PPSPP and run as administrator.
+Then restart the PPSSPP and run as administrator.

 If you installed the latest 0.9.7 release of PPSSPP for windows, you will also need to install Microsoft's visual c++ runtime dll package.
 You can read the PPSSPP release info here:

 Download the visual c++ package here:

 See more questions like this: Why PPSSPP saying that graphics card does not support OpenGL2.0

 - PPSSPP GOLD has all of the PlayStation portable emulation benefits that are available with the free edition.

 - It offers quicker emulation and more programs in comparison to some other PlayStation portable emulators.

 - There are boosted high-resolution visuals, along with up-scaled textures.